 4. For each Semester and for the University’s Special Assessment Period, the Academic Registrar shall set a deadline for submission of all relevant impaired performance claims.
 Where a student wishes to claim impairment in respect of an examination which takes place after this date and before the end of the relevant assessment period, the student must ensure that the claim is submitted within two working days of that examination.

-5. Impaired performance claims will not normally be accepted after the Internal Examiner has published Module Marks for any of the modules which could be considered.
-Under exceptional circumstances, a student’s Head of Department may recommend the consideration of a claim submitted after the appropriate deadline but before the relevant Impaired Performance Panel meets.
+5. Impaired performance claims will not normally be accepted after the Responsible Examiner has published Module Marks for any of the modules which could be considered.
+Under exceptional circumstances, a student’s Dean of School may recommend the consideration of a claim submitted after the appropriate deadline but before the relevant Impaired Performance Panel meets.
 Such a recommendation must be made using the appropriate form and must be approved by the Academic Registrar or nominee before the impaired performance claim is considered by the relevant Impaired Performance Panel.

-6. It shall be the duty of the Academic Registrar to forward a timely submission received from a student to the student's Head of Department.
+6. It shall be the duty of the Academic Registrar to forward a timely submission received from a student to the student's Dean of School.

-7. The Academic Registrar may make a written submission to a Head of Departmentabout any matter or circumstance which may have acted to the detriment of one or more candidates in any or all parts of an assessment.
+7. The Academic Registrar may make a written submission to a Dean of School about any matter or circumstance which may have acted to the detriment of one or more candidates in any or all parts of an assessment.

-8. On receipt of a submission from the Academic Registrar in accordance with paragraphs 6 or 7 hereof, it shall be the duty of each Head of Department to ensure that the submission is brought to the notice of the relevant Impaired Performance Panel.
+8. On receipt of a submission from the Academic Registrar in accordance with paragraphs 6 or 7 hereof, it shall be the duty of each Dean of School to ensure that the submission is brought to the notice of the relevant Impaired Performance Panel.

 Postgraduate Project or Dissertation Module Extensions

 9. A candidate taking a postgraduate project or dissertation module may request that the date given in the Module Specification for the submission of the work which is to be assessed should be varied and may also request one further variation to any date revised under the provisions of this paragraph.
-Such requests must be made to the Head of the department responsible for the module:
+Such requests must be made to the Dean of School responsible for the module:

 9.1 In writing, using the appropriate form and stating the exceptional circumstances which are to be taken into account